multimodal-ai-lab/DEFAME/src/safe/prompts/judge_.md

 4. Your final decision has to be chosen from the Decision Options and has to be enclosed in backticks like `this`.

 Always adhere to the following rules:
+* **Do not commit the "argument from ignorance" fallacy**: The absence of evidence for claim `X` does NOT prove that `X` is false.
+Instead, `X` is simply unsupported--which is different to `X` being refuted.
+Unsupported yet not refuted claims are of the category `not enough information`.
 * **Use information only from the recorded evidence**: Avoid inserting information that is not implied by the evidence.
 You may use commonsense knowledge, though.
 * Write down your thoughts step-by-step.
 Whenever necessary, you may elaborate in more detail (e.g. for comparisons).
 * Avoid repeating yourself.